 Scammers use fake details of a company to target job seekers, which is a white scam for both companies and individuals.
 These scams involve phishing emails, fake job listings, and equipment purchases or requests for upfront payment.

-Getting job offers you don’t ask for can often mean trouble, whether part-time jobs or full-time jobs.
+Getting job offers you don’t ask for can often mean trouble, whether part-time or full-time jobs.
 Therefore, you must be careful about surprise job offers, primarily through email or social media, because they are nearly all scams.

-Actual companies usually have a standard hiring process and don’t just email strangers for hiring.
+Actual companies usually have a standard hiring process and they don’t just email strangers for hiring.
 You should check the information that they have provided you with before to see if it is accurate or not.
 If not, then they are surely scammers.

 You need to verify the contact information they have sent you before to check if it’s a scam.
 That’s a way to know whether the job offer is real or a scam, and if not, then you must avoid this offer.